-For weekend warriors who are trying to maximise their holidays and minimise the need to use those precious leave days, Taipei is a great option for you given its relative proximity to Singapore and all the cool things you can do in just one weekend.
-I’ve visited Taipei several times before and I’ve never been bored – here’s my recommended Taipei itinerary for the repeat visitor who wants to see a different side of Taiwan outside of the main tourist sights.
+For Singaporean weekend warriors trying to maximise their holidays and minimise the need to use those precious leave days, Taipei is a great option given its relative proximity to Singapore and all the cool things you can do in just one weekend.
+I’ve visited Taipei several times and I’ve never been bored – here’s my recommended Taipei itinerary for the repeat visitor who wants to see a different side of Taiwan outside of the main tourist sights.

-- Linjiang Street aka Tonghua Night Market 臨江街夜市 + Liquid Bread Co.
+- Fuel up at local favourite Linjiang Street Night Market 臨江街夜市

 This trip was sponsored by Scoot – they fly to Taipei several times a day.
-Check out the other posts in the #TaiwanderingWithScoot series or see all my Taiwan posts for more tips on things to do in Taiwan.
+Check out my other posts about unique things to do in Taiwan in the #TaiwanderingWithScoot series or see all my Taiwan posts for more Taiwan tips.

 Too lazy to read?
-Here is the itinerary in video form:
+Here is my itinerary in video form:

-If you take my recommended red-eye flight on late Friday night, you’ll find yourself in Taipei early Saturday morning.
-You’ll be ready to start exploring from about 7am onwards.
+If you take the red-eye flight on late Friday night, you’ll find yourself in Taipei early Saturday morning.
+You will technically be ready to start exploring from about 7am onwards.
 Take the Airport MRT to Taipei Main Station and head north to the Datong District.

 The Datong district between Taipei Main Station and Daqiaotou station was one of the oldest commercial hubs in Taipei, largely due to the port at Dadaocheng which was the main trade area back in the day.
 While the businesses have since shifted to more modern districts, this area retains a charming mishmash of history and nostalgia and is a lovely area to get lost in.